Lilyah/bootstrap_course/README.md

 * Tech 3 - version 3.0

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+// Describe how to install / setup your local environement / add link to demo version.
+Begin with the Starter template from https://getbootstrap.com/docs/5.0/getting-started/introduction/ Use the Emmet extention https://emmet.io/

 ## Code Examples
 Show examples of usage: